charmoniumQ/PROBE/docs/benchmark_suite/README.md

   If we still could not find the source code for a particular provenance collector, we cannot reproduce it.
   Note, however, that RecProv is implemented using rr, so we can use rr as a lower-bound for RecProv.

-- **Kernel-level is out-of-scope (Hi-Fi, LPM/ProvMon, CamFlow).**  [^DSK: change to "Requires kernel changes"?]
+- **Requires custom kernel (Hi-Fi, LPM/ProvMon, CamFlow).**
-  Kernel-space collectors are out-of-scope for this work due to their increased maintenance overhead, security risk, and difficulty of system administration.
+  Collectors which modify Linux kernel code are out-of-scope for this work due to their increased maintenance overhead, security risk, and difficulty of system administration.
   Indeed, many of the systems are too old to be usable: LPM/ProvMon is a patch-set for Linux 2.6.32 (reached end-of-life 2016), Hi-Fi is a patch-set for Linux 3.2 (reached end-of-life in 2018).
   On the other hand, SingularityCE/Apptainer require Linux $\geq$ 3.8 for user namespaces.